Tuesday, October 29, 2024

 The authors cite an example from Link and Phelan: “They notice that mentally ill patients might label clinicians as e.g. “pill pushers” and link them to the stereotypes of being cold, paternalistic, and arrogant.
 But the clinicians will not, therefore, be a stigmatized group, because this group of patients simply do not possess the sufficient power to “(…) imbue their cognitions about staff with serious discriminatory consequences.”

-The social and pollical dimensions of the pill pusher characterization ignores the prevalence factor.
-For example, does the number of people with that characterization equal or exceed the number of people with other common important stigmatizing biases like obesity or ageism?
+The social and pollical dimensions of the pill pusher characterization ignores history and the prevalence factor.
+On a historical basis, Osler suggested that medications being used over a century ago were either worthless or cause more harm than good.
+At the turn of the century "dope doctors" ran large practices by keeping people addicted to opiates.
+On the prevalence side, does the number of people with that characterization equal or exceed the number of people with other common important stigmatizing biases like obesity or ageism?
 I doubt it.
 We do see an excessive amount of rhetoric directed at psychiatrists that is largely inaccurate and contrived and it is not without professional, social, and pollical fallout (5,6).
-Very few reasonable people seem wiling to discuss that.
+Very few reasonable people seem willing to discuss that.
 The other reality that is rarely discussed is the fact that doctors are not powerful and certainly are not trained to use or exert power.
 Today they are ordered around by middle level managers with no training in medicine exerting whatever form of administrative power that they choose.

 There are much better examples of stigmatizing processes that are obvious but never discussed in today’s world.
 I come back to the entertainment industry at the top of the list.
 Apart from movie reviews psychiatrists have been curiously silent about this process that has gone on unabated for decades.
 To cite a recent obvious example, I would refer anyone to the most recent episode of The Penguin an HBO series.
 In season 1 Episode 4, we see one of the protagonists falsely diagnosed with mental illness to keep her from disclosing several homicides committed by her father.
 She is placed in a medieval Arkham asylum where the patients are shackled by the neck and treated inhumanely.
 She is eventually baited into committing a very violent homicide against another patient who is trying to befriend her.
 The psychiatrists there are portrayed as indifferent at best and of course using electroconvulsive therapy as a punishment (there has not been any progress on that issue since One Flew Over the Cuckoo’s nest in 1975).
 There may be people who argue these problems may have existed in 18th and 19th century asylums – but the problem is this is set in modern times.
 The Penguin is driving a 2013 Maserati Quattroporte VI.
 This episode plays the familiar stigma as the mentally ill being excessively violent and psychiatrists as agents of the state conspiring against people, using psychiatric treatments as punishments, and not caring at all about individual patients.